Battle of Mansurah (1250)

-The Battle of Mansurah was fought from 8 to 11 February 1250, between Crusaders led by Louis IX, King of France, and Ayyubid forces led by Sultana Shajar al-Durr, vizier Fakhr ad-Din ibn as-Shaikh, Faris ad-Din Aktai, Baibars al-Bunduqdari and Qutuz.
+The Battle of Mansurah was fought from 8 to 11 February 1250, between Crusaders led by Louis IX, King of France, and Ayyubid forces led by Egypt's Sultana Shajar al-Durr, vizier Fakhr al-Din ibn al-Shaykh, Faris ad-Din Aktai, Baybars and Qutuz.
 It was fought in present-day Mansoura, Egypt.
 The Crusader force was enticed into entering the town where it was set upon by the Muslim force.
-The Crusaders withdrew in disorder to their encampment where they were besieged by the Muslims.
-The Crusaders broke-out and withdrew to Damietta in early April.
+The Crusaders withdrew in disorder to their encampment where they were besieged by the Egyptians.
+The Crusaders broke out and withdrew to Damietta in early April.